lugu/qiloop/doc/NOTES.md

 services are supposed to answer a message using the established connection of the incoming message.

-Because of this, service do not have the ability to know "who" called them (other than "this established connection").
+Because of this, services do not have the ability to know "who" called them (other than "this established connection").

 ### Basic scenario

-Most of the time, a client connects to services and sends a message at destination of the service it has contacted.
-The service answers with other message sent via the established connection by the client.
+A client establish a connection to an endpoint associated with a service in order to exchange messages with an object of the service.

 In this situation messages are exchanged directly between the two parties involved.
 No need to route any message.